tanveertkd/neog-markNine/README.md

 # neog-markNine
-An emoji interpreter app created using React.js
+##TV Series recommender
+A TV series recommendations app created using React.js.
+It shows a list of shows based on the genre/category selected.

+Assignment: markNine